albertodlc/led-strip-control/README.md

 ### LED strip reverse engineering
 1. A LED strip with a Bluetooth controller.
 2. A computer with ADB drivers installed.
-3. A mobile phone with Android (and the official App of the LED strip).
+3. A mobile phone with Android (with the LED strip app and the nRF Connect app).
 4. An USB type C cable (or similar).
 5. General knowledges of Wireshark and packet sniffing